 The eye enemies aren't animated, but there are three frames for them.
-The red and blue ones use one frame, and the pink uses another, leaving this one unused.
+The red and blue ones use one frame, and the pink ones use another, leaving this one unused.
 The colored parts are actually repeated three times (they use the same outlines), once for each version.
-Therefore 2 out of three frames for every one are unused, but aside from the red and blue enemies missing a single pixel tile from the frame the pink one uses they are identical.
+Therefore, two out of three frames for everyone are unused, but aside from the red and blue enemies missing a one-pixel tile from the frame the pink one uses, they are identical.

 Found among the background tiles.
-There are no spherical buildings in the game otherwise.
+There are no spherical buildings in-game.

 A frame of the player pacifier with the "head" squashed.

-A plant enemy.
-It doesn't fit any palette all that well.
+A plant enemy that doesn't really fit any palette.